ObolNetwork/obol-docs/docs/sc/01_introducing-apollo.md

 ```

 An Ownable Withdrawal Recipient is the most basic type of withdrawal recipient contract.
-It implements Open Zeppelin's `Ownable` interface and allows one address to call with `withdraw()` function, which pulls all ether from the address into the owners address (or another address specified).
+It implements Open Zeppelin's `Ownable` interface and allows one address to call the `withdraw()` function, which pulls all ether from the address into the owners address (or another address specified).
 Calling withdraw could also fund a fee split to the Obol Network, and/or the protocol that has deployed and instantiated this DV.

 ### Immutable Withdrawal Recipient